Types of Dishwashers

 Built-In – These dishwashers are built into your kitchen counters, and they're the most common option for large-family households.
 They have the greatest range of options for wash cycles, features, tub sizes, and styles.
 They're usually 24" wide and deep and 35" high (standard counter height) and are designed for 12-14 place settings per load.

 Portable – Portable dishwashers are free-standing, meaning they're not anchored to your counters like built-in machines are.
 They come with two connections: faucet adaptor and drain pipe.
-The fact that they're portable means you can install them anywhere, or you can take them with you if/when you move homes.
+The fact that they're portable means you can install them anywhere, or you can take them with you if and when you move homes.
 However, you won't be able to use your sink while the dishwasher is running.

 They come with wheels that allow you to move them, and they function exactly like a built-in model.
 They're usually sized either 18" or 24" wide, similar to regular or compact models.